 Co-teaching happens during core content area learning.
 The ESL and content area teachers both teach the same content.
 They both focus on teaching language and content.
 Some times in small groups and sometimes partner teaching in front of the class.
 This English language learning program model allows the ESL teacher to serve more students and more easily advocate for student needs.

 Dual Language Immersion Model

 Dual language program models are the ideal bilingual education instructional models for English language learners.
 Most dual-language programs are often only available in certain languages.
 This is because this teaching model requires a lot more resources.
 In this model, students learn English and other language simultaneously.

 For example, they learn math and social studies in Spanish, along with Spanish language arts.
 English language learners are successful in these programs.
 The goal is for students to master their native language and English simultaneously.
 Immersion programs are an excellent option for newcomer students.
 Newcomers experience a smoother transition when they can continue learning in their native language while they acquire English.

 Dual language immersion programs have a unique way of teaching languages.
 Instruction of both languages happens throughout the day.
 Some schools teach core content and specials such as art or music classes in both languages.
 Others just focus on core content are in both languages.

 Most transitional bilingual programs focus on providing content and language instruction in the student’s native language.
 This normally happens during the first years of a student’s school.
 Once a student acquires “enough English” they transition to another instructional model.
 Such one of the top three models mentioned above.

 Transitional bilingual models are available in elementary and secondary schools.
 Students receive instruction during the day for part of the day in their native language.
 Some schools choose to offer bilingual instruction all day for the first years of school.

 Parents of English language learners should inquire about the instructional services provided to their children when they arrive at a US school.
-Discuss with your child ESL teacher to inquire about which program the school uses to service your English language learner.
+Discuss with your child ESL teacher to inquire about the educational programs the school uses to service your English language learner.